HybridScale/Workshop-on-practical-usage-of-HPC-systems/content/HPC-intro/HPC-demo.md

   </script>
 </body>

-The command `module list` shows the currently loaded modules, i.e. the applications loaded in my environment.
-There is only one module, Python version 3.10, which was needed for the little tool called `asciinema`, which allowed me to record my terminal window.
-The command `module avail` shows all available modules that are installed in the system.
-Then we use `module spider` to search for a specific module called `pytorch`, which lists 4 different versions of the pytorch framework that are pre-installed on the system.
-Finally, we can check what the specific module (`pytorch/2.0.0`) would do in our environment if it were loaded.
+The `module list` command displays the loaded modules and shows which applications are active in your environment.
+In this case, only one module -- Python 3.10 -- is loaded, as it is required for the `asciinema` tool used to record the terminal session.

+To see all available modules installed on the system, use `module avail`.
+If you need to search for a specific module, `module spider pytorch` lists all available version fo the PyTorch framework -- in this example, four versions are pre-installed.
+Finally, to check what changes a particular module (e.g. `pytorch/2.0.0`) would make to your environment before you load it, you can view the details.

-In the followin video is shown the loading of a several module required to execute our code.
+The following video demonstrates the loading of several modules required to run our code.

 <link rel="stylesheet" type="text/css" href="../../_static/asciinema-player.css" />
 <body>